From 21 February 2022 Australia is open for quarantine-free travel, to all states apart from Western Australia (closed until 3...

 Residents are entitled to subsidised treatment from medical practitioners, eligible midwives, nurse practitioners and allied health professionals who have been issued a Medicare provider number, and can also obtain free treatment in public hospitals.

-Find out more… read our Medicare Australia page!
+Find out more… read our Medicare Australia post!